emberjs/guides/source/tutorial/simple-component.md

 });
 ```

-Now our users can toggle or images on and off using the "Show image" and "Hide image" buttons.
+Now our users can toggle images on and off using the "Show image" and "Hide image" buttons.